pacslab/GreenLAC/README.md

 with the edge IoT devices running AWS Greengrass Core.

 ## Architecture
-GreenLAC is an [AWS Greengrass component](https://github.com/aws-greengrass/aws-greengrass-software-catalog#community-components) that will soon be available to the community.
-It uses the core component of Greengrass, the Nucleus, to forward requests to local Lambdas managed by the
+GreenLAC is an [AWS Greengrass Component](https://github.com/aws-greengrass/aws-greengrass-software-catalog#community-components) that will soon be available to the dev community.
+It uses the core component of Greengrass, Nucleus, to forward requests to local Lambdas managed by the
 Lambda Manager.
-GreenGrass scales out Lambdas in the Core cloud whenever its local resources reach saturation.
+Greengrass scales out Lambdas in the core cloud whenever its local resources reach saturation, and it can also send requests to other edge nodes.

 ![](images/architecture.jpg)
 ## Build Instruction
+The build process of GreenLAC is the same used for any AWS Greengrass component.
 ### Download
 ```
 git clone https://github.com/pacslab/GreenLAC.git